rheinwerk-verlag/planning-poker-jira/docs/user-docs/how-to.rst

 ========================

 The Planning Poker Jira extension provides a new model called Jira Connection.
-You can use this model to save all the necessary data to import stories and their description from a jira backend.
+You can use this model to save all the necessary data to import stories and their description from a Jira backend.
 A Jira Connection consists of multiple
 fields:

 +--------------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------+